TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Use the PathUtility to call pathinfo functions
 - Avoid double slash in the cache filename path
 - Add class information to the explanation
+- Remove all the HTML in the backend module class

 2015-04-28 Tim Lochmüller <tim@fruit-lab.de>